art1c0/ibkr-client/README.md

    4. String `Consumer Key`
    5. String `Access Token`
    6. String `Access Token Secret`
-5. Having all those 6 key things you can generate `oauth1.json` configuration file.
+5. Having all those 6 key things one can generate `oauth1.json` configuration file.
 6. Go to the module directory: `cd node_modules/ibkr-client`.
 7. Put 3 above-mentioned files into that directory.
 8. Run generation script: `node configure`.
 9. Use 3 above-mentioned strings when requested by the script.
-10. As result, you will have `oauth1.json` file generated and ready to use by the client.
+10. As result, file `oauth1.json` will be generated and ready to use by the client.
-11. Put `oauth1.json` in some secure location that is not available from outside as it contains secure information that can be used to access your IBKR account and perform trades on your behalf.
+11. Put `oauth1.json` in some secure location that is not available from outside as it contains secure information that can be used to perform trades on behalf of IBKR account owner.

 ```
 import { IbkrClient } from 'ibkr-client';